Lexsi-Labs/DLBacktrace/docs/home/quickstart.md

     Some custom operations might not be supported yet.
 Check the [supported operations list](../guide/pytorch/operations.md).

 !!! warning "Memory Usage"
-    Large models (like LLaMA-3B) require significant memory.
-Use the no-cache engine for better memory efficiency.
+    Large models (like LLaMA-8B) require significant memory.
+This requires a lot of RAM.

 ---